CAFDataProcessing/worker-workflow/worker-workflow-container/src/main/docker/workflows/readme.md

 An action has 4 fields.

 1. name (The name of the action)
-2. conditionFunction (A function that accepts a document and a map of arguments as parameters and returns true if the document meets the conditions of the action)
+2. conditionFunction (A function named `condition` that accepts a document and a map of arguments as parameters and returns true if the document meets the conditions of the action)
 3. customData (Custom data required by the worker executing the action)
 4. scripts (Additional scripts that will be executed by the worker executing the action)